MahdiFarvardin/MEDVSE/README.md

 ## Code

-* Codes are included in the 'code' folder.
-Please refer to its 'Readme.md' for more detailed information.
+* Codes are included in the `code` folder.
+Please refer to its `Readme.md` for more detailed information.
 ## Dataset - MTHS:
 * This folder contains our dataset
 * Each subject has two `.npy` files: mean RGB signals as `signal_x.npy` and ground truth labels as `label_x.npy`, where `x` is the patient id.